learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ### Tokenizing our Data

 Before we can create a Bag of Words or vectorize each document, we need to clean it up and split each song into an array of individual words.
 Computers are very particular about strings.
-If we tokenized our data in it's current state, we would run into the following problems:
+If we tokenized our data in its current state, we would run into the following problems:

 1. Counting things that aren't actually words.
 In the example above, `"[Kendrick]"` is a note specifying who is speaking, not a lyric contained in the actual song, so it should be removed.
 1. Punctuation and capitalization would mess up our word counts.
 To the python interpreter, `love`, `Love`, `Love?`, and `Love\n` are all unique words, and would all be counted separately.
 We need to remove punctuation and capitalization, so that all words will be counted correctly.